gbmhunter/blog-stats/README.md

+## Running

+Update the `years` List in `main.py` with the years you want to grab fresh data for.
+You don't have to do this if the data is already in `stats-cache.yaml`.

+Make sure to add the Google analytics data for all years you want graphed, if it is missing those years will also be missing from all graphs.

 ## Stats Explanation

 All stats are cumulative, i.e. cumulative total number at the end of year, including all years prior.
 Take differences between years to work out how many per year.